 Each individual Academy is led by a Headteacher supported by a local Academy Senior Leadership Team, responsible for the day-to- day running of the Academy.

-The Pay Committee is responsible for setting and reviewing the pay ranges of Trust Executive Staff, and approving pay progression following appraisal for the CEO and Headteachers.
+The Pay and Personnel Committee is responsible for setting and reviewing the pay ranges of Trust Executive Staff, and approving pay progression following appraisal for the CEO and Headteachers.
 The Committee also recommends to the Trust Board the implementation of national pay awards for teaching and support staff throughout the Trust.

 The Trust is the Admissions Authority for each of the schools within its Trust.
 It has resolved to establish an Admissions Committee.
 The scope of the committee’s business is: